tqv24/Bosch-Production-Line---Performance-Prediction/README.md

 sample_submission.csv: A sample submission file in the correct format.
 Features are anonymized and named based on the production line, station, and feature number.

 ### Code Sections
-* Setup and Directory
+* Setup and Directory:
 The code starts by setting up the directory and importing necessary libraries.

-* Data Loading and Exploration
+* Data Loading and Exploration:
 The training data is loaded and explored using a subset of the data for initial analysis.

-* Preprocessing Train Data
+* Preprocessing Train Data:
 Feature Engineering - Date Data
 Relevant date columns are identified and extracted to optimize reading time.
 Stations and features are then extracted from the date file.

-* Feature Engineering - Numerical Data
+* Feature Engineering - Numerical Data:
 Columns with a missing ratio less than 0.5 are determined.
 PCA is implemented to reduce the dimensionality of numeric features.

-* Machine Learning Modeling
+* Machine Learning Modeling:
 The data is split into training and validation sets, and a LightGBM classifier is trained.
 The model is evaluated using the Matthews Correlation Coefficient (MCC).

-* Model Persistence
+* Model Persistence:
 The trained model and relevant data are saved for future use or reproducibility.

-* Preprocess Test Data
+* Preprocess Test Data:
 The test data is loaded and preprocessed, ensuring consistency with the training data preprocessing steps.

-* Test Data Prediction and Submission
+* Test Data Prediction and Submission:
 Predictions are made on the test data, and a submission file is created.